 Exploring the cycle

 The History of the True Cross is not told in chronological order.
-For artistic purposes, Piero for instance chose to paint the two battle scenes opposite to each other.
+For artistic purposes, Piero for instance chose to paint the two battle scenes opposite each other.
 We should start with the lunette of the right wall.
 Here we see the death of Adam.
 His son Seth receives a seed from the Tree of Knowledge from Saint Michael the Archangel and puts it in his father’s mouth.
 From the seed will spring a new tree, which will provide the wood for the cross on which Jesus is to be crucified.
 The story continues with the central scene on the right wall, where we see the Queen of Sheba recognising a beam that is made from the aforementioned tree.
 She worships the beam and subsequently visits King Solomon, to whom she bows.
 She also grasps his hand.
 Solomon then orders the beam to be buried, which we can see in a smaller scene on the back wall.

 Piero della Francesca then skips a few hundred years.
 There are no frescoes showing how the beam was found again by the Romans and used for the Crucifixion.
 We do see a fresco of the Annunciation, also on the back wall.
 The Crucifixion itself is absent, although there is a large crucifix in the chapel, attributed to the anonymous Master of San Francesco.
 We then move forward some three centuries again and see one of the most famous frescoes in the cycle, Constantine’s Dream, also on the back wall.
 The Roman Caesar, on campaign in Italy against his rival Maxentius, is sleeping soundly in his tent.
 An angel can be seen swooping in from the sky, carrying a small crucifix, the sign in which Constantine will be victorious (“In hoc signo vinces”).

 The next day, on 28 October 312, Constantine’s army fights that of Maxentius at the Milvian Bridge near Rome and manages to inflict a crushing defeat on his opponent.
-Maxentius flees and subsequently drowns in the river.
+Maxentius flees and subsequently drowns in the river Tiber.
 This story is told in the fresco on the lower part of the right wall.
 Unfortunately, it is somewhat damaged.
 All participants in the battle are dressed in fifteenth century armour and they are carrying contemporary weapons.
 We can see Constantine brandishing a very small cross in his right hand.

 Then Constantine’s mother Helena joins the story.
 She travels to the Holy Land – this would have been in 326/327 – to find the cross on which the Saviour was crucified.
-A Jew who know its whereabouts is thrown into a pit and only taken out again after he reveals the location where the cross was buried.
+A Jew who knows its whereabouts is thrown into a pit and only taken out again after he reveals the location where the cross was buried.
 This is again a scene on the back wall.
-With the Jew’s information, Helena managed to dig up three crosses.
-Since Christ was crucified between two criminals, the problem arises which cross is His.
+With the Jew’s information, Helena manages to dig up three crosses.
+Since Christ was crucified between two criminals, the problem is which cross is His.
 The cross is held over the body of young man who has just died.
 The man is miraculously brought back to life and this makes it clear that the cross is in fact the True Cross.
 Helena and her entourage fall to their knees in reverence.
 We have seen similar scenes in the church of Santa Croce in Gerusalemme in Rome.
 Interestingly, the city in the background is supposed to represent Jerusalem, but it is actually Arezzo as it would have looked in the 1450s and 1460s.

 We then move forward in time again, to the year 627.
 In the second battle scene, on the lower left wall, we see the Eastern Roman emperor Heraclius (610-641) defeating his Persian opponent Khosrow II on the battlefield.
 On the right, the kneeling Khosrow is executed.
-This must refer to the aftermath of the Battle of Nineveh, when the Persian king was overthrown in a palace revolution orchestrated by his son Kavadh.
+This must refer to the aftermath of the battle, when the Persian king was overthrown in a palace revolution orchestrated by his son Kavadh.
 Previously, in 614, Khosrow had captured Jerusalem and had stolen the True Cross.

 In the final scene, in the lunette on the left wall, we see the victorious Heraclius taking the True Cross back to Jerusalem.
 The return of the Cross brings the cycle to a close.